bcwhite-code/brians-blueprints/self-building-spacex/README.md

 - Rocket Sections: _Read blueprint comment!_
 - Speed-1/2/3: This will have to be placed multiple times as research progresses.

-At this point, Nav Sats should have produced enough telementry and shipped it to Basic Science to finish researching nuclear power, cargo rockets, and then every other non-space technology.
+At this point, Nav Sats should have produced enough telemetry and shipped it to Basic Science to finish researching nuclear power, cargo rockets, and then every other non-space technology.
 Re-place both the Nav Sats and the Rocket Sections blueprints to ensure they have the